Gutters, Roofing

 Gutter replacement is generally a good idea during roof replacement.
 In cases where the gutters have been cared for properly, roof replacement is possible without removing the gutters.
 However, in gutter neglect cases, removing the gutters to repair damage to the roof structure is necessary before roof replacement.

-That said, you can conduct a DIY home inspection that can help you make decisions about whether or not you should move into a home that you will soon have to replace the roof or gutters on.
+That said, you can conduct a DIY home inspection to help you decide whether to move into a home where you will soon have to replace the roof or gutters.

 Do Roofers Replace Gutters?